ibnuda/fpmortals/manuscript/complete.md

 untuk menggabungkan dua `These` dan membuat sebuah tuple di bagian kanan dan memmbuang data yang bersangkutan bila data tersebut tidak ada pada kedua sisi `These`.

-Although it is tempting to use `\&/` in return types, overuse is an anti-pattern.
-The main reason to use `\&/` is to combine or split potentially infinite *streams* of data in finite memory.
-Convenient functions exist on the companion to deal with `EphemeralStream` (aliased here to fit in a single line) or anything with a `MonadPlus`

 Walaupun merupakan hal yang menggiurkan untuk menggunakan `\&/` pada tipe kembalian, penggunaan berlebihan merupakan salah satu *anti-pattern*.